-Following the County's rescission of the Grapevine project approvals, the Company filed new applications to re-entitle the Grapevine project (the reentitlement).
-The re-entitlement application involves processing project approvals that are substantively similar to the Grapevine project that was unanimously approved by the Kern County Board of Supervisors in December 2016.
+Following the County's rescission of the Grapevine project approvals, the Company filed new applications to re-entitle the Grapevine project (the re-entitlement).
+The re-entitlement application involved processing project approvals that were substantively similar to the Grapevine project that was unanimously approved by the Kern County Board of Supervisors in December 2016.
 As part of the re-entitlement, supplemental environmental analysis was prepared to address the court's ruling in the 2017 Action.
 Following a public comment and review period, the Kern County Planning Commission held a hearing on November 14, 2019 and unanimously recommended to the Kern County Board of Supervisors that it approve the re-entitlement of the Grapevine project.
 On December 10, 2019, the Kern County Board of Supervisors held a hearing and after considering the supplemental environmental analysis and material presented at the hearing unanimously voted to approve the re-entitlement of the Grapevine project.
 On January 9, 2020, the County filed a Supplemental and Final Return to Preemptory Writ of Mandate to inform the court of the re-entitlement in a manner that the County and the Company believes is compliant with the court's February 15, 2019 final judgment in the 2017 Action.
-Concurrently, the County and the Company filed a Motion for Order Discharging Writ of Mandate, which requests that the court determine that the re-entitlement complies with the court's February 15, 2019 final judgment in the 2017 Action.
+Concurrently, the County and the Company filed a Motion for Order Discharging Writ of Mandate, which requests that the court determine that the re-entitlement complies with the court's February 15, 2019 final judgment in the 2017 Action (the Motion for Order to Discharge 2017 Writ of Mandate).
 A hearing was held on February 14, 2020 for this motion and is further summarized below.